dzt109/dqn_banana_navigation/README.md

  ![Example of agent performance (score) as a function of training episodes](media/solved_banana.gif)

+A longer video is available [here](https://www.youtube.com/watch?v=-DDHbOAvAj0&feature=youtu.be)

 ## Ideas for Future Work

+It is possible to get a much higher average score than the required 13.0 with the current algorithm and hyperparameters.
+One idea for future work would be to explore the maximum average score achievable with current algorithms and settings.
+During the testing phase, it was found that sometimes the agents gets surrounded by purple bananas and therefore gets stuck.
+While that might well be a locally optimal policy, it is not clear if that is the globally optimal policy.
+It certainly is not a fun policy.
+Modifications to the rewards could be made to encourage the agent to keep moving.

 A few other things that would be interesting to try: